Javran/Thinking-dumps/pcph-learn/src/Ch03/NOTES.md

 parPair :: Strategy a -> Strategy b -> Strategy (a,b)
 parPair sa sb = evalPair (rparWith sa) (rparWith sb)
 ```

+### Evaluating a List in Parallel

+Nothing new here: `evalList` is like `evalPair` and `parList` is like `parList`.
+By using these two combinators for lists, we are able to compute
+elements of the list in parallel.